-(c) Mere knowledge of the issues, the parties, counsel, consultants, representatives or any witness shall not constitute good cause for withdrawal.

-Site 202.04 Appearances and Representation.

-- (1a) A brief identification of the matter; - (2b) A statement as to whether or not the representative is an attorney and, if so, whether the attorney is licensed to practice in New Hampshire; and - (3c) The party or representative's daytime address-and, telephone number, e-mail address, and other basic contact information.
+- (c) Mere knowledge of the issues, the parties, counsel, consultants, representatives or any witness shall not constitute good cause for withdrawal. - Site 202.04 Appearances and Representation.
+A party or the party's representative shall file an appearance that includes the following information: - (a) A brief identification of the matter; - (b) A statement as to whether or not the representative is an attorney and, if so, whether the attorney is licensed to practice in New Hampshire; and - (c) The party or representative's daytime address, telephone number, e-mail address, and other basic contact information.

-Site 202.05 Staff-Participation of Committee and Agency Staff.
+Site 202.05 Participation of Committee and Agency Staff.